pteetor/AutoLisp/README.md

 - a list, such as `(this is a list)` or `(cons (quote x) (quote y))`; or
 - an empty list, `()`.

+Atoms must begin with an alphabetical character, but may contains digits and the special characters "-", "_", and "?".
+Atom names are case-sensitive.

+Comments in the input begin with a semicolon (;).
+The interpreter ignores all text from the semicolon to the end-of-line character.

 The interpreter recognizes two pre-defined, global atoms

 - nil
 - t

-Note that an empty list, `()`, is equivalent to nil.
+Note that an empty list, `()`, is equivalent to nil; that is, equal in the sense of `eq`.

+### Data types
+The dialect has only atoms and lists.
+Numbers and string literals are not supported.

-## Functions
+### Functions

-The interpreter implements these standard Lisp functions
+The interpreter implements only these primitive Lisp functions

+- null
 - atom
 - eq
 - cons